Frequently Asked Questions

 What about customs and VAT?

-Inside the EU it’s included in the price.
-Outside the EU (like USA), DHL will contact you for customs or VAT if needed.
-Check your local rules before ordering!
+Inside the EU and USA, it is included in the price.
+Outside the EU and USA, DHL will contact you for customs or VAT if needed.
+Check your local import rules before ordering.

 Will there be a newsletter or email updates?